BeefAlmighty/Perceptron/README.md

 # Perceptron
-Implementation of Perceptron algorithm with Visualization
+Implementation of Perceptron algorithm with Visualization of learning process.

 # Sample Usage

 Designed for 2-dimensional binary classification with examples displaying in a [-10,10]x[-10,10]grid.
 Perceptron initializes with 3-vector weights.

-Use case:
+## Basic Use case:

 n_samples=100